 - The praise and worship team begs God to “Fill this place with His Spirit.”
 This is completely Old Covenant.
 God is not filling any geographical place with His Spirit because we are now the place.
 According to the Old Covenant, God filled the temple with His presence.
 The Jews called this temple His house (see Psalm 27:4).
 We are now the temples.
 We are now the house of God, not any building.
 Both our spirit and our physical body is His abode (see 1 Corinthians 6:17,19).
 The Holy Spirit in us goes into the church building with us.
 We aren’t going there to find Him.
 He’s not bound by two-by-fours, bricks, or man-made walls (see Acts 17:24).
 He’s everywhere at all times, and for believers, inside us.
 There’s no need to “call God down into this place” because He’s already in each believer evenly.
 The first time this happened was at Pentecost, recorded in Acts 2.
 This is extremely important because when we think we have to keep begging God to fill up the church with His presence we neglect the truth.
 He always dwells in our presence.
 Even deeper, in our very being (see Acts 2:4,17, John 12:32, 14:23).

 - Old Covenant patriarchs and prophets are used as our best examples of righteous behavior.
 This can be very confusing because most of them followed the Law of Moses.
 They delighted in the Law, meditated on it day and night, and were instructed they’d be healthy and wealthy by doing so (see Psalm 1:1-3, Romans 7:22).
 What’s odd is, although obsessed with the Law, much of the writings in the Old Testament expressed their infatuation and frustration with the commandments in the Law.
 This is not how the New Covenant works.
 In fact, Jesus put the hypocritical Jewish health-wealth preachers to shame.
 He said, “What good would it be to gain the whole world yet forfeit your soul?” to those who had grown up being taught the Law’s principles (see Matthew 16:26).
 He said, “It would be more difficult for a camel to fit through the eye of a needle, than for a person who’s gotten rich from following the Law to enter heaven” (see Mark 10:25).
 He also said, “Healthy people don’t need a doctor” to the Pharisees, basically calling them sick (see Matthew 9:9-12).
 On this side of the Cross, Jesus’ Spirit is our example of holiness and righteous behavior, not Law-followers nor anyone from the Old Testament.
-It’s good to respect and glean from parts of their lives, but they longed for what we now have which is God’s presence in us, guiding us, and keeping us secure forever!
+It’s good to respect and glean from parts of their lives, but they longed for what we now have!
+God’s presence in us, guiding us, and keeping us secure forever!
 We are spiritually rich and healthy!
 (See Romans 6:14, 10:14, Galatians 3:24,25, 2 Corinthians 3:7-17, Hebrews 11:39,40, Ephesians 1:3).

 Easter and Christmas are the open houses to attract new members but if the New Covenant isn’t being preached all year long the sermons are of no deep value.
 The Bible says we are only qualified to preach the New Covenant, and nothing else.
 The New Covenant is complete reconciliation with God through faith in Jesus Christ (see 2 Corinthians 3:6, Ephesians 2:8,9, Romans 5:1).
 Therefore, if we aren’t teaching people about the peace they have with God, right now–or can have instantly–there’s no competency to our message (see 2 Corinthians 3:5).
 Our churches have got to start preaching the good news every time because it’s the goodness of God which leads people to change their actions and attitudes (see Romans 2:4).